 Exploring Lake Chapala, Mexico

 Lake Chapala is ringed by a number of towns including Ajijic, Chapala and Jocotepec.
 The Ajijic/Chapala area is home to one of the largest North American expat communities found anywhere in Mexico.
 Unlike other expat magnets in Mexico, like San Miguel de Allende, the Ajijic/Chapala area has also retained a booming Mexican population so the place doesn’t feel like “Canada South.”

-Every year, thousands of American White Pelicans fly south from central Canada to enjoy western Mexico’s warm winter.
-Much of the population annually winters on lake Chapala.
+Every year, thousands of American white pelicans fly south from central Canada to enjoy western Mexico’s warm winter.
+Much of the population winters on lake Chapala.